rafeeah123/medical_data_project/README.md

 ## Future Enhancements:

-Improve accuracy and robustness of text extraction through machine learning techniques.
+1.Improve accuracy and robustness of text extraction through machine learning techniques.

-Enhance preprocessing methods to handle a wider range of document formats and qualities.
+2.Enhance preprocessing methods to handle a wider range of document formats and qualities.

-Implement additional features for document classification and data validation.
+3.Implement additional features for document classification and data validation.

 ## Feedback